Brain-Gang/Build-Early-Ed/README.md

 ## Languages and Libraries
 Our web app and map is powered by HTML, CSS, Mapbox, Python, Pandas, Geopandas, XGBoost, Matplotlib, Scikitlearn, Folium, Shapely, and Numpy.

+## Security
+Our web page has an SSL certificate and uses HTTPS encryption.
+See more on our privacy page.

 Contact us at buildearlyed@gmail.com